Playing The Game

 “I will wait outside, dude.”
 He left the room without acknowledging Anu.

 She stood a few feet from the bed, smiled uneasily and remained quiet even after the nurse had made a note in his file and left the room.

 “Do I look that bad Aisha?”
-He ran his finger through the stubborn bits of hair on his face where their never used to be any hair.
+He ran his hand through the stubborn bits of hair on his face where their never used to be any hair.

 “Sorry.”
 She shuffled towards the chair, dragged it a couple of feet away from the bed before sitting on it.

 He studied her.
 She was slimmer than he had even known her to be.
-Her red jacket didn’t fit her perfectly the way it usually did.
+Her red jacket didn’t fit her perfectly the way it once did.

 “Aisha, I’m sorry.
 I should have been there with you.
 What you went through with the baby…”